-GATEWAY TO BETTER HEALTH PROGRAM EXTENDED TO 2015
+GATEWAY TO BETTER HEALTH PROGRAM EXTENDED THROUGH 2015

 Federal Government Extends Health Care Program for Uninsured Adults in St. Louis City and County

-ST. LOUIS, September 28, 2013 — The State of Missouri has received a one-year extension of its successful “Gateway to Better Health” (Gateway) Pilot Program from the Centers for Medicare and Medicaid Services (CMS).
-Gateway provides primary, specialty and urgent care coverage to uninsured adults in St. Louis City and County, ages 19-64, through a network of community providers and is sponsored by the Missouri Department of Social Services in partnership with the St. Louis Regional Health Commission (RHC).
-Before the extension, the program was scheduled to expire on December 31, 2013.
+ST. LOUIS, August 1, 2014 — The State of Missouri has received a one-year extension of its successful “Gateway to Better Health” (Gateway) Pilot Program from the Centers for Medicare and Medicaid Services (CMS).
+Gateway provides primary, specialty and urgent care coverage to approximately 22,000 uninsured adults in St. Louis City and County, ages 19-64, through a network of community providers and is sponsored by the Missouri Department of Social Services in partnership with the St. Louis Regional Health Commission (RHC).
+Before the extension, the program was scheduled to expire on December 31, 2014.

-The extension of the Pilot Program preserves $30 million in annual funding for important community health care in St. Louis’ urban core through December 31, 2014.
-These funds will assist in providing a bridge for safety net providers and over 22,500 uninsured patients to coverage options until Medicaid expands in Missouri.
+The extension of the Pilot Program preserves up to $30 million in annual funding for important community healthcare in St. Louis’ urban core through December 31, 2015.
+These funds will assist in providing a bridge for safety net providers and for approximately 22,000 uninsured patients to coverage options until long term options are developed in Missouri.

-The funds provided by the Demonstration Project represent about 20 percent of the total budget for community health centers operating in St. Louis.
 With the approval of the Demonstration Project extension, the Commission will continue working with its partners to ensure Gateway members maintain access to quality primary and specialty care services in the St. Louis region.
-The Commission also will continue its efforts to support the expansion of Medicaid eligibility in Missouri up to 133% FPL as a long-term solution to increased access to quality healthcare services.
+The Commission also will continue its efforts to support the transformation and expansion of Medicaid eligibility in Missouri up to 133% FPL as a long-term solution to increased access to quality healthcare services.